-- SERVER-51835 Fixed the handling of the read preference tags to respect their order and ignore other tags when all eligible replica set members are found - SERVER-75205 Fixed deadlock between stepdown and restoring locks after yielding when all read tickets exhausted - WT-9500 Prevent rollback to stable operation to generate wrong updates/tombstones by always reading the cell time window information to decide the history store update visibility. - SERVER-73229 Fixed the issue with early kills of the cursor during the logical session cache refresh by properly handling write errors. - SERVER-75261 Added accounting for array element overhead for "listCollections", "listIndexes", "shardsvrCheckMetadataConsistencyParticipant" commands - SERVER-75431 Improved the rename path behavior for a collection in sharded clusters by fixing the check for the databases to reside on the same primary shard - SERVER-76098 Allowed queries with search and non-simple collations
+- SERVER-61909 Fixed a hang when inserting or deleting a document with large number of index entries - SERVER-73822 Fixed the failing \$group min-max rewrite logic for time-series collections when there is a non-constant expression - SERVER-74501 Fixed MigrationBatchFetcher/Inserter completion reliance to not spawn an extra cleanup thread - SERVER-75205 Fixed deadlock between stepdown and restoring locks after yielding when all read tickets exhausted - SERVER-73229 Fixed the issue with early kills of the cursor during the logical session cache refresh by properly handling write errors. - SERVER-75261 Added accounting for array element overhead for listCollections, listIndexes, \shardsvrCheckMetadataConsistencyParticipant commands - SERVER-75431 Improved the rename path behavior for a collection in sharded clusters by fixing the check for the databases to reside on the same primary shard - SERVER-76098 Allowed queries with search and non-simple collations

-Find the full list of changes in the MongoDB 4.4.20 Community Edition release notes and MongoDB 4.4.21 Community Edition release notes
+Find the full list of changes in the MongoDB 5.0.16 Community Edition and MongoDB 5.0.17 Community Edition release notes.

-- PSMDB-1211: Improved the master key rotation handling in case of failure - PSMDB-1231: Register a master key for data-at-rest encryption encryption on the KMIP server in the raw-bytes form - PSMDB-1239: Fixed the issue with PSMDB failing to restart when wrong data-at-rest encryption options were used during the previous start
+- PSMDB-1211: Improved the master key rotation handling in case of failure - PSMDB-1231: Register a master key for data-at-rest encryption encryption on the KMIP server in the rawbytes form - PSMDB-1239: Fixed the issue with PSMDB failing to restart when wrong data-at-rest encryption options were used during the previous start